Probate Q&A Series

 • Draft and record the corrective instrument or obtain and record the court’s order of correction.

-• File the amended petition with the clerk of superior court under Rule 15.
+• File the appropriate update with the clerk of superior court.

-• Keep copies of all recorded documents and serve them on interested parties.
+• Keep copies of all recorded documents and provide them as required in the estate proceeding.

 Contact Pierce Law Group